sarken/frontend-docs-test/front-end-user-guide.md

 ### Index view

-An index is a list of works, users, collections, or bookmarks (e.g. the [work index for Bandom](http://archiveofourown.org/tags/Bandom/works) or the [ bookmark index for Supernatural](http://archiveofourown.org/tags/Supernatural/bookmarks)).
+An index is a list of works, users, collections, or bookmarks (e.g., the [work index for Bandom](https://archiveofourown.org/tags/Bandom/works) or the [bookmark index for Supernatural](https://archiveofourown.org/tags/Supernatural/bookmarks)).

 The metadata describing the items in an index view is grouped in a [blurb](/patterns/blurb).

 ### Work view

-Works are viewed on their own pages (e.g. [Sliding Doors](https://archiveofourown.org/works/149319)).
+Works are viewed on their own pages (e.g., [Sliding Doors](https://archiveofourown.org/works/149319)).
 They are similar to a blog post: metadata at the top and comments at the bottom.

 ### Bookmark view

-Bookmarks can be viewed on their own (e.g. a [single bookmark for Sliding Doors](https://archiveofourown.org/bookmarks/8020331)) or grouped with all the bookmarks of a work (e.g. the [list of bookmarks for Sliding Doors](https://archiveofourown.org/works/149319/bookmarks)).
+Bookmarks can be viewed on their own (e.g., a [single bookmark for Sliding Doors](https://archiveofourown.org/bookmarks/8020331)) or grouped with all the bookmarks of a work (e.g., the [list of bookmarks for Sliding Doors](https://archiveofourown.org/works/149319/bookmarks)).

 ### User, collection view